nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## Quick start

-To get started, you will double click on the jar file to open the GUI.
+To get started, you can double click on the jar file to open the GUI.
 You can type the command in the command box and press Enter to execute it. e.g. typing help and pressing Enter will open the help window.
 Refer to the features below for details of each command.